nfagerlund/note_systems/README.md

 ### Apps

-- FMP originally relied on Quicksilver for appending. _Yeah._ LaunchBar is nice for some things (and it's actually maintained), but its scriptability is lacking, and triggering its append action is annoying enough that I eventually gave up and wrote that append script, which I like better than the old way anyhow.
+- FMP originally relied on Quicksilver for appending. _Yeah._ LaunchBar is nice for some things (plus it's actually maintained), but it isn't as nice as QS was for appending text, so I eventually gave up and wrote that append script, which tbh is way nicer than appending with Quicksilver ever was anyhow.
 - There's probably other iOS text editors that could replace iA Writer in these shortcuts.
 You need something that can get persistent access to an arbitrary folder from the Files app, and can use `x-callback-url` actions to do scripted reading/writing/creation of files in that folder.
 But I like iA Writer quite a bit, so I'm not really on the hunt.

 ### OSA Scripts

 AppleScript, man.
 What a smoldering coal seam of a language.
-I've converted all the stuff in this repo to "JavaScript for Automation" over the years (which is dubiously maintained and heinously underdocumented, but which at least acts like a normal programming language some of the time), but if you want a real fuckin' ride, compare [the original Garbage Book save script](garbage_book/errata/Garbage%20Book%20-%20save%20page.applescript) to the current one.
-The spine-breaking contortions you need to go through to do even the most basic text munging kind of blows my mind.
+I've converted all the stuff in this repo to "JavaScript for Automation" over the years (which is dubiously maintained and heinously underdocumented but which at least acts like a normal programming language some of the time), but if you want a real fuckin' ride, compare [the original Garbage Book save script](garbage_book/errata/Garbage%20Book%20-%20save%20page.applescript) to the current one.
+The spine-breaking contortions it takes to do even the most basic text munging!

-But regardless of which language you're using, OSA scripts need to be compiled before use, and even though the compiled files retain the source code, they're saved as binary blobs that you don't want in your Git repo.
+Regardless which language you're using, OSA scripts need to be compiled before use, and even though the compiled files retain the source code, they're saved as binary blobs that you don't want in your Git repo.
 Usually you'd use Script Editor.app to convert between text-only and compiled versions of a script, but there's no way to indicate that a text file is in JavaScript and still have Script Editor open it, which makes that even more of a pain than usual.

 Anyway, `osacompile` and `osadecompile` are what you want for that.